MoonPoet/xaprb-src/content/blog/defining-moments-in-database-history.md

 I wrote extensively about time series databases previously.
 For example, I argued that [the world is time series](/blog/2014/03/02/time-series-databases-influxdb/) and I shared my [requirements for a time series database](/blog/2014/06/08/time-series-database-requirements/) a bit later.
 (That latter article is not something I agree with fully today).

-InfluxDB remains on a very steep growth trajectory as it seeks to define what it means for a database to be natively time oriented, and answer the question of whether that is _enough_ for a database, or if there'll be a "last mile problem" that will make people want some of the stuff they can get from other types of databases too.
+InfluxDB is on a very steep growth trajectory as it seeks to define what it means for a database to be natively time oriented, and answer the question of whether that is _enough_ for a database, or if there'll be a "last mile problem" that will make people want some of the stuff they can get from other types of databases too.
 Defining the boundaries of a database's functionality is hard.
 But InfluxDB seems to be doing an admirable job of it.

 An alternative is ElasticSearch, which offers time series functionality in some ways, but not as the sole and central concept.
 It's really a distributed search engine that knows about time.
 This quite naturally and properly raises the question: if you're going to use a non-time-series database that knows about time, why use a search engine?
 Why not a relational database that has time series functionality?